swadhinchandpatro/ReactJs-Microfrontend/README.md

 ```
 Rest , will be handled in consumer .

-For More Queries contact @VipulPathak
+For More Queries raise issues and contribute to improve